 Professor Julia Twigg (Professor of Social Policy and Sociology at Kent University) describes this as ‘the environment closest in’ (Twigg 2010) 1 and it was obviously an important environment for our Mother.

-As we were making them anyway, we decided to really design them for her needs and came up with a lovely garment we named the Drapron®.
+As we were making them anyway, we decided to really design them for our Mother's needs and came up with a lovely garment we named the Dining drApron®.
 Consequently, not only did we make them with the design facing upwards for her to look at, we made them with no ties - they just got in the way, were unnecessary and were particularly irritating in the wash.

-We cut them so they fitted neatly round the neck - no more uncomfortable folds from aprons that we needed to pull up to the neck.
+We cut them so they fitted neatly round the neck - no more uncomfortable folds from aprons that we had needed to pull up to the neck.
 Double thickness helped with absorbency, as eating could become a bit messy, and later we added a towelling layer.
 We had just one fastening around the back neck which we then further developed so that it was at the side neck.
-This side fastening was much easier both for us to use and for mum as she did not have to lean forward for it to be fastened.
-This proved a lot easier for mum once she was spending more time sitting up in bed.
+This side fastening was much easier, both for us to use and, for Mum as she did not have to lean forward for it to be fastened.
+This proved a lot easier for Mum once she was spending more time sitting up in bed.

 1 – Twigg J (2010) Clothing & Dementia : A neglected Dimension?
 Read more about the research on Dementia and dress here.

-The Story of the Limon Shower and Drying Draprons®
+The Story of the NeverNaked™ Shower and Drying Draprons®

-One of the most difficult times when caring for someone living with dementia is bathing time.
+One of the most difficult times when caring for someone living with dementia is whilst helping them to shower/bathe.
 They must feel vulnerable at the best of times but even more so without their clothes.
-This can cause great agitation and struggling.
+This can cause great distress, agitation and struggling.

-We tried all sorts of things to reduce Mum’s agitation and maintain her dignity – putting towels round her shoulders and over her knees, but of course she had to hang on to them and it made showering quite difficult and Mum could still become quite agitated.
+We tried all sorts of things to maintain Mum's dignity and reduce her agitation – putting towels round her shoulders and over her knees, but of course she had to hang on to them and it made showering quite difficult and Mum could still become quite agitated.

 We believe the magnet is far enough away from where a pacemaker would be fitted not to interfere with its working but if you or the person in your care have a pacemaker fitted and you have doubts about the magnet please consult your doctor before it is worn.

-After showering we needed an easy way to dry Mum too so we then added the Limon Drying Drapron® – this gives a dignified yet quick and easy way to dry the person in your care after bathing or showering.
-You simply slip the Limon Drying Drapron® over their shoulders and fasten it with the easy fasten magnet, open the fastener of the Limon Shower Drapron® and slip it out from underneath with no need to expose any of their body.
+After showering we needed an easy way to dry Mum too so we then added the NeverNaked™ Drying Drapron® – this gives a dignified yet quick and easy way to dry the person in your care after bathing or showering.
+You simply slip the NeverNaked™ Drying Drapron® over their shoulders and fasten it with the easy fasten magnet, open the fastener of the NeverNaked™ Shower Drapron® and slip it out from underneath with no need to expose any of their body.
 Dignity is maintained.
 Watch the video of how it works here